setrar/MobCom/Lectures/DopplerEffect.md

    - **Channel Capacity**: The effective bandwidth of the channel is affected, which can influence the data rates that can be achieved.

 4. **Mathematical Representation**:
-   - The Doppler spread can be characterized by the Doppler shift $ f_D $, which is determined by:
+   - The Doppler spread can be characterized by the Doppler shift $f_D$, which is determined by:
      $$f_D = \frac{v}{\lambda}$$
      where:
-     - $ v $ = relative velocity between the transmitter and receiver
+     - $v$ = relative velocity between the transmitter and receiver
-     - $ \lambda $ = wavelength of the signal
+     - $\lambda$ = wavelength of the signal

 5. **Applications**:
    - Understanding Doppler spread is crucial in designing wireless communication systems, especially for mobile environments such as cellular networks, satellite communications, and vehicular communications.